smartbre/credit-default/README.md

 ## Data

 This project uses the "Default of Credit Card Clients Data Set" from the UCI Machine Learning Repository.
 The dataset provides payment history, some demographic data (sex, education, etc.), in addition to information on whether each customer will default on their line of credit for 30,000 customers.
 There are 23439 active card users.
-Hence, all features were used included in this analysis.
+Hence, all features were included in this analysis.

 ## Modeling